 If the previous occupants were accessing the Premium, Transitional or "one-for-one" Standard Feed-in Tariff, you will find more information on the maintaining my eligibility page.

 I live in a retirement village - can I claim the current Feed-in Tariff?

 Yes.
 You will need to ensure that your individual unit within the retirement village has a separate meter that is directly connected to the electricity grid.
 This arrangement will allow the energy retailer to properly measure how much power you are feeding back into the grid from your solar PV system and then credit your bills accordingly.

 It is very important to check with your retailer to understand whether your current metering configuration qualifies for the scheme.

 Is my electricity retailer obliged to offer me the current Feed-in Tariff?

 If your electricity retailer has more than 5,000 customers they are obliged to offer you the current minimum Feed-in Tariff which opened on 1 January 2013.
 This tariff is a minimum only and your retailer is always free to "top up" over and above the minimum rate if they choose to do so.

 If your electricity retailer has less than 5,000 customers they are not obliged to offer the current Feed-in Tariff.

-I am an existing Premium, Transitional or Standard Feed-in Tariff customer; I wish to install a new solar or other renewable energy system on my property.
+I am an existing Premium Feed-in Tariff customer; I wish to install a new solar or other renewable energy system on my property.
 Can I claim the current Feed-in Tariff for the second system?